Edmonson sisters: Escape attempt

 On April 15, 1848, the schooner Pearl docked at a Washington wharf.
 The Edmonson sisters and four of their brothers joined a large group of enslaved people (a total of 77) in an attempt to escape on the Pearl to freedom in New Jersey.
 The escape had been planned by two white abolitionists, William L. Chaplin and Gerrit Smith, and two free black men in Washington, including Paul Jennings.
 Starting as a modest attempt of escape for seven slaves, the effort had been widely communicated and organized within the communities of free black people and enslaved people, changing it to a major and unified effort, without the knowledge of the white organizers or crew.
 In 1848 free black people outnumbered enslaved people in the District of Columbia by three to one; the community demonstrated it could act in a unified way.
 Seventy-seven slaves boarded the Pearl, which was to sail down the Potomac River and up the Chesapeake Bay to the Chesapeake and Delaware Canal, from where they would travel up the Delaware River to freedom in New Jersey, a total of 225 miles.
 At the time, Emily was 13 years old and Mary was 15 or 16.

 The Pearl, with the fugitives hidden among boxes, began its way down the Potomac.
 It was delayed overnight by the shift in tides and then had to wait out rough weather from its anchor down the bay.
 In Washington the alarm was raised in the morning, as numerous slaveholders found their enslaved people had escaped.
 Historical accounts conflict and are not clear as to what details were known.
 Slaveholders put together an armed posse that went downriver on a steamboat.
 The steamboat caught up with the Pearl at Point Lookout, Maryland, and the posse seized it, towing the ship and its valuable human cargo back to Washington, DC.
-If the posse had gone north to Baltimore, another likely escape route, the Pearl might have got away and reached its destination.
+If the posse had gone north to Baltimore, another likely escape route, the Pearl might have gotten away and reached its destination.

 When the Pearl arrived in Washington, a mob awaited the ship.
 Daniel Drayton and Edward Sayres, the two white captains, had to be taken into safety as pro-slavery people attacked them for threatening their control of property.
 The fugitive enslaved people were taken to a local jail.
 It was later reported that when somebody from the crowd asked the Edmonson girls if they were ashamed for what they had done, Emily replied proudly that they would do exactly the same thing again.
 Three days of riots and disturbances followed, as pro-slavery agitators attacked anti-slavery offices and presses in the city in an attempt to suppress the abolitionist movement.
 Most of the masters of the fugitive enslaved people decided to sell them quickly to slave traders, rather than provide another chance to escape.
 Fifty of the enslaved people were transported by train to Baltimore, from where they were sold and transported to the Deep South.